corbindavenport/noplugin/README.md

 **New in NoPlugin 6.1:**

 - Add support for Vimeo Flash embeds
-- Fixed bug that caused Flash-based YouTube embeds to not work
+- Fixed bug that broke Flash-based YouTube embeds
-- Fixed bug that caused some Flash embed tags to not be detected
+- Fixed bug that caused Flash `<embed>` tags to not be detected

 ---------------------------------------------------------